 This activity supports fundamental research in the discovery, design and synthesis of functional materials and complex structures, and materials aspects of energy conversion processes based on principles and concepts of biology.
-The major programmatic emphasis is on the creation of robust, scalable, energy-relevant materials and systems with emergent behavior that work with the extraordinary effectiveness of molecules and processes of the biological world.
-Major thrust areas include: harnessing or mimicking the energy-efficient synthesis approaches of biology to generate new, optimized materials for a broad range of non-biological conditions; bioinspired self-assembly to form materials that are far from equilibrium and display novel and unexpected properties; adaptive, resilient materials with self-repairing capabilities; and development of science-driven tools and techniques for characterization of biomolecular and soft materials.
+Since biology provides a blueprint for translating atomic and nanoscale phenomena into mesoscale materials that display complex yet well-coordinated collective behavior, the major programmatic focus is on the hypothesis-driven creation of energy-relevant materials optimized for harsher, non-biological environments.
+Major thrust areas include: harnessing or mimicking the energy-efficient synthesis approaches of biology to generate new, optimized materials for a broad range of non-biological conditions; bioinspired self-, directed-, and active assembly approaches with control of assembly pathway mechanisms and kinetics to form materials that are far from equilibrium and display novel and unexpected properties; adaptive, resilient materials with self-repairing capabilities; and development of science-driven tools and techniques to achieve a fundamental understanding of how these new materials and systems are formed and how they function in real time.